 Building from source, for more information about different ways of creating a workload where the application is built from source code.

-Using a prebuilt image, for more information about how to leverage prebuilt images in the supply chains.
+Using an existing image, for more information about how to leverage prebuilt images in the supply chains.

 GitOps vs RegistryOps, for a description of the different ways of propagating the deployment configuration through external systems (Git repositories and image registries).